1l2p-dev/spad-fip-gauges/QUASAR (Flying Fries)/README.md

 ![VirtualDesktop Android-20251022-223826](https://github.com/user-attachments/assets/d274bb48-0c65-49ad-8d0e-ab33278ad953)

-This SPAD gauge is designed for the amazing Flying Fries [QUASAR](https://flyingfries.com/products/quasar).
+These SPAD gauges are designed for the amazing Flying Fries [QUASAR](https://flyingfries.com/products/quasar).

-The .snp file contains one gauge with multi pages.
+The .snp file contains one gauge but with multiple pages.

-Use left S1 to S5 buttons or Left Dial to navigate between pages
+Use left S1 to S5 buttons or Left Dial to navigate between pages.

 - S1 - Fuel flow and EICAS
 - S2 - Trim, range and cruise status (S2 long press - Start brute force scan in order to reveal all Quasar hidden secrets)